SoftwareAG/c8y-docs/content/dtm/localization.md

 {{< c8y-admon-info>}}
-The added translations for asset type and custom property will only show up in the **Assets** page.
+The added translations for asset model and asset property will only show up in the **Assets** page.
 Translations are currently available for English and German.
 {{< /c8y-admon-info>}}